SidneyHollingsworth/stock-analysis/README.md

 # VBA Stock Analysis

 ## Overview of Project
-- [State purpose and background]
-- Background: Reviewing stock performance
-- Objective: In anticipation of increasing number of stocks analysing from a dozen to thousands, I was also asked to refactor the code in order to reduce run time.
+I've been given the task of reviewing stock performance of twelve green energy stocks.
+Rather than tabulating x and y manually, I've been provided starter code for a VBA script.
+However, in anticipation of increasing the number of stocks to analysing from a dozen to thousands, I've been additionally asked to refactor the code in order to reduce run time.

 - This project came about from a need to review stock performance and further, refactor the code to reduce run time.

 ## Results